 Maintain Smoke Alarms and fire safety equipment

-Install smoke alarm in all sleeping areas and hallways.
+Install a smoke alarm in all sleeping areas and hallways.
 Test batteries once a month and change batteries twice a year during daylight savings time (consider 10 years Lithium Battery Alarms).
 Inspect all fire safety equipment on a regular basis.
 Know the location of fire alarm boxes in your facility.
 Be familiar with the emergency lighting and sprinkler system in your facility

 Have Fire Extinguishers handy